JasonBock/Rocks/docs/notes/287 - Consider Supporting Open Generics.md

     * Event extension methods won't be created if the target type is generic, an open generic is requested, and that target type has events.
 * Override `ToString()` on `TypeReferenceModel` to return `FullyQualifiedName`
 * Should consider doing a test for equality on a `TypeReferenceModel`, and then look for where `.FullyQualifiedName` is used for equality

+TODO FUTURE

+* I need to do a massive rethink on naming.
+The whole `GetName()` extension method, and how I get names, is so convoluted and inconsistent, and it's made adding some features much harder than it should be.
+I need to figure out what names I need, in what format, and at what times in the application, so I make things consistent.
+* Along with naming, maybe I can generate **all** of the names as they should be for generation.
+The model is purely there for the code, so...if I know a type parameter `T` needs to change to `T1` because there's a `T` on the type, just do that right away.